 Graduating with Departmental Honors in Chinese or Japanese

-Qualified EALL majors are encouraged to apply for the departmental honors program, consisting of one additional credit of research leading to a thesis or an equivalent summative project.
-The honors program encourages students to develop high-level skills of analysis, argument, and expression through collective discussion of common research issues and through the preparation of individual research projects using primary materials and materials delivered in the target language.
+Qualified EALL majors are encouraged to enroll in the departmental honors program, consisting of one additional credit of research leading to a thesis or an equivalent summative project.
+The honors program aims to develop high-level skills of analysis, argument, and expression through the preparation of individual research projects using primary materials and materials delivered in the target language.

 Admission to the Honors Program